mahdeslami11/Real-time-narges-khatami/README.md

  thank github users Rayhane-mamah16, fatchord17 and begeekmyfriend18
-for their contributions to the open source repositories used in this project. he also wish to thank teaching assistants Joeri Hermans and Romain Mormont for managing the university’s deep learning cluster and for providing me with technical assistance.
+for their contributions to the open source repositories used in this project. he also wish to thank teaching assistants Joeri Hermans and Romain Mormont for managing the university’s deep learning cluster and for providing him with technical assistance.
 Finally, he wish to thank his sister Marie and sister-in-law Virginie for proofreading this thesis.